 Then: Prior to being cast as the dim-witted but devoted Mary Sanderson, who had a knack for smelling children, Kathy Najimy was just beginning her film career.
 She had minor roles in movies including The Hard Way, Soapdish, and Topsy and Bunker: The Cat Killers.
 Her most notable role was in 1992's Sister Act alongside Whoopi Goldberg, portraying another Sister Mary.

 Read More From Reelrundown

 Now: Since starring as 1/3 the iconic trio, Najimy has found much success in Hollywood.
 From 1997 to 2010, she was the voice of Peggy Hill in King of the Hill and made appearances on the shows Ellen, Veronica's Closet, and Numbers.
 Najimy's film credits include Hope Floats, Rat Race, WALLE-E, and A Madea Family Christmas.

 Fun Fact: Before appearing in Hocus Pocus, Najimy was a huge Bette Midler fan and even snuck backstage at two of her concerts in order to try and meet her.
-She even dressed up as a bunny for a singing telegram in her effort to!
+She even dressed up as a bunny for a singing telegram!